 The Cotswold is one of the prettiest areas of England I have ever been to.
 Rolling hills, green valleys, quaint villages, everywhere you look is out of a postcard.

 We woke up bright and early to made the most of the 2 days we had in the region.
 On the first day, we visited Blockley, Kingham, Stow-on-the-Wold, Lower Slaughter and Bourton-on-the-Water.
 It seems like a lot but some villages are teeny tiny so you will only need an hour or so there.
-On the Sunday, we explored Painswick, Miserden and Bibury, before heading back to London.
+On Sunday, we explored Painswick, Miserden and Bibury, before heading back to London.

 Now to help you plan your trip to the Cotswolds, I listed all the villages below with a few recommendations here and there.
-Also keep scrolling if you like pictures of quaint houses and autumnal foliage.
+Also, keep scrolling if you like pictures of quaint houses and autumnal foliage.
 Bundle up and let’s go!

 Blockley was just waking up when we arrived on Saturday morning.
 It is a very small village so you won’t need long to explore it.
 Take a moment to appreciate the local architecture.
-All house are built with the local sand colour Cotswold stone.
+All houses are built with the local sand colour Cotswold stone.

 Walk to the top of the hill for glimpses of the countryside.

-There you will find picturesque church, and you will see that even cemeteries are pretty in the Cotswolds.
+There you will find a picturesque church, and you will see that even cemeteries are pretty in the Cotswolds.